Roman Fitness Systems

 Determining the maximum amount of protein you can and should take in for optimal fat loss is entirely dependent on the type of diet you’re using.
 In fact, this is primarily relevant for those who are on low carb diets.

-The prevailing theory behind being on a lower carb diet is to keep insulin in check, and in many cases enter into ketosis.
+The prevailing theory behind being on a low carb diet is to keep insulin in check, and in many cases enter into ketosis.

 As we’ve established, taking in lower carbohydrates often means taking in higher amounts of protein—but as you can imagine, there is a point of diminishing returns.